Trellis-Logic/pyusb_pcap_replay/README.md

-# Bare Metal Programming
+# Pyusb Pcap Replay Overview and Purpose

-This repository contains scripts related to bare metal programming of the TI AM3517, a replacement for the [TIs FLASHTOOL](http://www.ti.com/tool/FLASHTOOL).
+This repository contains scripts originally written for bare metal programming of the TI AM3517, a replacement for the [TI's FLASHTOOL](http://www.ti.com/tool/FLASHTOOL).
 The TI FLASHTOOL only supports specific host platforms (XP and Windows 7 32 bit).
-The bare metal programming scripts allow you to perform the same functions on any system with support for python and [pyusb](https://walac.github.io/pyusb/)
+The scripts allow you to perform the same functions on any system with support for python and [pyusb](https://walac.github.io/pyusb/)

+Although it was originally intended for replacing the TI flash tool, this repository will be useful in any case that you'd like to replay a USB sequence captured from another device with [usbpcap](http://desowin.org/usbpcap/tour.html), possibly useful for other obsolete and no longer supported manufacturing tools.
+You just need to set the VID and PID appropriately in usb_replay.py to correspond to other devices

 ## Installing